zplug/zplug/README.md

         `-- reponame1
 ```

-If you specify `as:cmd` in `zplug` command, zplug will recognize its plugin as command and create a symbolic link of the same name (if you want to rename, set `file:` specifier) within `$ZPLUG_HOME/bin`.
-Because zplug add `$ZPLUG_HOME/bin` to the `$PATH`, you can run that command from any directories.
+If you specify `as:cmd` in `zplug` command, zplug will recognize the plugin as a command and create a symbolic link of the same name (if you want to rename it, set `file:` specifier) within `$ZPLUG_HOME/bin`.
+Because zplug adds `$ZPLUG_HOME/bin` to the `$PATH`, you can run that command from any directories.

 #### `ZPLUG_THREADS`

-It defaults to 16.
-It is default number of threads to use.
+The number of threads zplug should use.
+The default value is 16.

 #### `ZPLUG_PROTOCOL`

-It defaults to HTTPS.
-You set HTTPS or SSH to `$ZPLUG_PROTOCOL`.
-Unless otherwise reason , you should use the HTTPS protocol.
+Defaults to HTTPS.
+Valid options for `$ZPLUG_PROTOCOL` are HTTPS or SSH.
+Unless you have a specific reason, you should use the HTTPS protocol.

 For more information, see also [**Which remote URL should I use?** - GitHub Help](https://help.github.com/articles/which-remote-url-should-i-use/)

 #### `ZPLUG_SHALLOW`

-It defaults to `true`.
-Use shallow clone.
-It creates a shallow clone with a history truncated to the specified number of revisions (depth 1).
+Defaults to `true`.
+Makes zplug use shallow clone with a history truncated to the specified number of revisions (depth 1).

 ## Note

 - :tada: Released Beta version!!
-- :construction: Until version 1.0.0 is released, zplug may be destructive changed.
+- :construction: Until version 1.0.0 is released, `zplug` may be changed in ways that are not backward compatible.
-- :hibiscus: It was heavily inspired by [vim-plug](https://github.com/junegunn/vim-plug) and the likes.
+- :hibiscus: It was heavily inspired by [vim-plug](https://github.com/junegunn/vim-plug) and the like.

 ## Other resources